bjames/neverthenetwork/pages/linux_intro.md

 ## Man Pages

 All the commands that you run on the Linux CLI are separate programs[^3], most of these commands have listings in the system manual.
 To view a man page, simply type `man <utility>` where utility is the name of the command or tool you want to know more about.
 The `man` program itself even has a man page, type `man man` to try it out.
+If for some reason you can't find the `man` page you are looking for you can use `man -k <keyword>` to get a list of `man` pages containing a specific keyword.
+To search within a man page, you can pipe `man` into [`grep`](#grep) such as `man man | grep -n EXAMPLES` to find the line number where the examples section begins.

 In addition to being a quick way to view manual entries, the `man` program belongs to a class of CLI programs called [pagers](#pagers).
 Pagers give you a way to view the entire contents of a file without the need for a scrollbar.
-Try `man less` or `man more` to learn about two other pagers.
-I'll cover both of these in more detail later.
+With `man` you can move up and down with `j` and `k`, skip forward a screenful with the spacebar, jump to a specific line number by typing it and pressing enter or search for a string with `/<string>`.

 As you read this guide, I encourage you to skim the man pages for the utilities I mention.